When my friend Nick DeNardis messaged me,

-When I was trying to learn the ins and outs of Gutenberg, the new block editor, I used a combination of WP 101 videos along with Easy WP Guide.
+When I was trying to learn the ins and outs of the Block Editor, I used a combination of WP101 videos along with Easy WP Guide.

-Depending on which subscription model chosen ($19/month, $49/year, or $99/lifetime membership), you get unlimited access to WP101 videos as well as their members-only help forum.
+Depending on the subscription model, you get unlimited access to WP101 videos as well as their members-only help forum.

-What I like about their videos: WP 101 has expanded their videos to include popular plugins, including WooCommerce, Jetpack, Events Calendar, and Yoast SEO.
+What I like about their videos: WP101 expanded their videos to include popular plugins, including WooCommerce, WP Rocket, Ninja Forms, Jetpack, Beaver Builder, and Yoast SEO.

 LinkedIn Learning WordPress Training

-Previously known as Lynda.com, the LinkedIn Learning WordPress Essential Training courses offer multiple options for learning WordPress.
+Previously known as Lynda.com, LinkedIn Learning offers multiple courses for learning WordPress.

 The WordPress 5 Essential Training video course taught by my WordPress colleague Morten Rand-Hendricksen will get you up and running WordPress on your self-hosted WordPress site.

-Morten explains how WordPress works, how to create posts and pages, and take advantage of the new block editor in the less than two-hour course.
+Rand-Hendricksen explains how WordPress works, how to create posts and pages, and take advantage of the Block Editor in the course.

-You can start a free one-month LinkedIn Learning trial to see if the courses will work for you or pay for a monthly membership.
+You can start a free one-month LinkedIn Learning trial to discover whether the courses will work for you or pay for a monthly membership.